Plutoberth/python-launch-library/README.md

 Since version `1.0.1`, the library is versioned according to semantic versioning rules.

+* 2.0.0 - Update to LL2, aka `https://thespacedevs.com/llapi`.
+There are some data changes, so this is a breaking change.

 * 1.0.3, 1.0.4, 1.0.5, 1.0.6 - Fixed some bugs in the async variant

 * 1.0.2 - Added an exception hierarchy.
 All exceptions now inherit from LlException